Coronavirus digest: US begins vaccine rollout | DW | 15.12.2020

 "It didn't feel any different from taking any other vaccine," said Lindsay, who added, "I hope this marks the beginning of the end of the very painful time in our history."

-Lisa Lee, vice president of research and innovation at US university Virginia Tech, told DW, "to see that nurse today get that vaccine and start this program in the United States was a real bright spot.
+Lisa Lee, vice president of research and innovation at US university Virginia Tech, told DW that "to see that nurse today get that vaccine and start this program in the United States was a real bright spot.
 It will get better."

 US President Donald Trump celebrated the beginning of the distribution, tweeting "Congratulations USA!
 Congratulations WORLD!"